Course & Schedule Information

 Strategies and techniques for organizing, presenting, assessing and evaluating web-based learning.
 Includes an individual oral and written report.

-LDT 4135 Presentation and Facilitation Skills 3 Cr.
+LDT 4135 Engaging Presentation and Facilitation Strategies 3 Cr.

 Knowledge and delivery skills for conducting professional presentations in multiple settings; facilitation of small and large group sessions; focus on communication process, audience analysis, research, preparation, selection of content and support materials.